How to Use Rice Water on Plants to Make Your Garden Thrive

 Even if you don’t know how to compost, affordable homemade fertilizers like rice water are incredibly easy to make, and they’re a handy alternative to chemical fertilizers.
 Plus, finding creative ways to repurpose kitchen waste can reduce your carbon footprint and help you green up your home.
-So follow along in the guide below to learn more about rice water and how to use this natural liquid fertilizer to boost the growth of your plants, keep pests away and more.
+So follow along in the guide below to learn more about rice water and how to use this natural liquid fertilizer to boost the growth of your plants (as well as hair), keep pests away and more.

 Get Reader’s Digest’s Read Up newsletter for more gardening tips, humor, cleaning, travel, tech and fun facts all week long.